Calabria itinerary: Ultimate 5-day road trip to Southern Italy

 - Crotone Airport: with various arrivals and departures from several Italian cities.

 I recommend renting a car in Calabria as it is one of the best ways to get around to those out-of-the-way locations.
 It isn’t difficult to drive in Italy but you will need an international driver’s license if you are from the US.
-Here are some super useful tips for driving in Italy by Global Debauchery.
+Here are some super useful tips for driving in Italy.

 Calabria is located at the toe of Italy’s boot.
 This Southern Italian region is famous for its spicy and authentic cuisine, which features Cipolla (red sweet onions), hot chillies, garlic, and sundried tomatoes.
 Calabria is also known for its beautiful beaches and the laid-back holiday vibe with far fewer tourists than the rest of Italy – a true hidden gem.